d4tagirl/d4tagirl.com/_posts/2017-01-23-what-demographics-voted-for-trump.md

 <img src="/figure/source/what-demographics-voted-for-trump/2017-01-23-what-demographics-voted-for-trump/variable_importance-1.png" title="plot of chunk variable_importance" alt="plot of chunk variable_importance" style="display: block; margin: auto;" />

-The most relevant characteristic is `white_alone`, the percentage of *white* population with no *hispanic or latin origin*.
-In the top 7 almost every characteristic are about race or origin, so it is probably one of the key aspects to study if we want to understand this phenomenon (no surprises here).
+The most relevant characteristic is `white_alone`, the percentage of *white* population with *no Hispanic or Latin origin*.
+In the top 7 almost every characteristic is about race or origin, so it is probably one of the key aspects to study if we want to understand this phenomenon (no surprises here).

-That is it!
+# What now?

+This was my first approach to the subject, I am already doing some extra analysis on the *race* phenomenon, so I'll be probably posting more on this soon.

 If you made it until here: **thank you!** I tried to keep it simple and intuitive, covering all relevant aspects when estimating this kind of models.
 The R Markdown I used to generate this post is [available here](https://github.com/d4tagirl/d4tagirl.com/blob/master/_source/what-demographics-voted-for-trump/2017-01-23-what-demographics-voted-for-trump.Rmd).

 If you see room for improvement or simply want to share something, please let me know leaving your comments here or [mentioning me on Twitter](https://twitter.com/intent/tweet?user_id=114258616) :)